RutronikSystemSolutions/RDK2_I2C_Scanner/README.md

 ### Operation

 The application checks all the 127 addresses every second and reports all the devices responding to the I2C Start/Stop commands through the KitProg3 UART port.
-The onboard Li-ION charger DIO59020 should give a response with ID:  0x6A.
+The RAB1-SENSORFUSION board was attached to the RDK2 during the test.
+If USB-C would be connected to the host with a power source, the on board USB-PD controller CYPD3177 would also respond with the 7-bit address: 0x08.

 <img src="images/i2c_scanner_debug_ouput.png" style="zoom:100%;" />